ShivanS93/MapOfNZ/README.md

 ## Feedback

-I will be happy with any feedback
+I will be happy with any feedback.
+[So please get in touch](https://shivansivakumaran.com/contact/).